 In May 1989, a few months before the fall of the Berlin Wall, the Arbeitskreis Druckgeschichte met in Leipzig.
 During a visit to Interdruck, the participants saw the current production status of the Marx/Engels Gesamtausgabe (MEGA), among other things.
 At that time, it was expected that the project – which began in the 1970s – would be completed in the year 2010.
-In fact, by the time that 2010 rolled around, only the fifty-eighth volume in the series had been published (from a projected total number of 114 volumes, for the entire series).
+In fact, by the time that 2010 rolled around, only the fifty-eighth volume in the series had been published (from a projected total of one hundred fourteen volumes for the entire series).

 Albert Kapr was responsible for the typographic design of the series.
 Kapr, who would have turned 100 this year, lived from 1918 until 1995.
 After a typesetting apprenticeship, he studied with F.H.
 Ernst Schneidler at the academy in Stuttgart.
 In 1948, he left American-controlled Baden-Württemberg for a teaching post at the architecture and design school in Weimar, a city then in the Soviet Zone of occupation.
 In 1951, he moved to Leipzig, becoming a professor at the Hochschule für Grafik und Buchkunst.
 Kapr was the most influential typographer and book designer in the German Democratic Republic (the former East German state).
 In the case of the MEGA, however, his available design choices were limited by technological changes in text composition.